-Trapped nerves have several key symptoms.
-You may experience neck or lower back pain and stiffness along with a combination of radiating pain, numbness, tingling and weakness down your arm, forearm, fingers, thigh, buttock, feet or legs.
+A trapped nerve is caused by two things: a big trauma like a car crash or falling down stairs, and more commonly, small repetitive traumas, like poor posture and stress, which are the main case of a trapped nerve.
+You may experience neck or lower back pain and stiffness along with a radiating pain, numbness, tingling and weakness down your arm, forearm, fingers, thigh, buttock, feet or legs.

-David Canevaro has extensive experience and expertise in the best osteopathic treatments for trapped nerves.
-He will be able to assess you and diagnose the exact location of the nerve irritation.
-If the cause cannot be established, he can refer you to have an x-ray, ultrasound or MRI scan performed.
+David has extensive experience and expertise in osteopathic treatments for trapped nerves.
+He will be able to assess you and diagnose the exact location of the nerve irritation but if the cause cannot be established, he may refer you to have an x-ray, ultrasound or MRI scan performed.